garrandall/popular-music-data/tracks/paparazzi-lady-gaga.md

 Not sure what it means
 But this photo of us, it don't have a price
 Ready for those flashing lights
-'Cause you know that, baby, I...
+'Cause you know that, baby, I

 I'm your biggest fan